-The Bookstore Operating Agreement was effective on August 1, 2010, between the College and Barnes & Noble College Booksellers, Inc. ("B&N").
+The Bookstore Operating Agreement was effective on August 1, 2010, between the College and Barnes & Noble College Booksellers, Inc. (B&N).
 The Agreement is for B&N to operate bookstores on the College's three campus locations for a period of five years and may be renewed if both parties agree for an additional five year period.
 B&N agreed to cover the cost of bookstore capital improvements up to \$240,000 over the term of the Agreement.
 During fiscal year 2014, \$355,630 in B&N construction costs for a new Student Union/Bookstore was classified as a capital asset with an offsetting \$240,000 in Deferred Inflow of Resources, \$70,894 in B&N contributed construction costs and \$44,736 in reimbursed construction costs to B&N by the College.
 Beginning August 1, 2015, the College will amortize the Deferred Inflow of Resources, while recognizing Auxiliary Revenue each year until the contract expires on July 31, 2020.
-If the agreement expires, terminates, or is amended in a way that has an adverse impact on B&N, the College will be liable for the unamortized portion of B&N's \$240,000 investment.
-No significant renovations to College facilities were made by B&N in 2015.
+If the agreement expires, terminates, or is amended in a way that has an adverse impact on B&N, the College will be liable for the unamortized portion of B&N's investment.
+The unamortized portion of B&N's investment was \$196,000 and \$240,000 at June 30, 2016 and 2015, respectively.
+No significant renovations to College facilities were made by B&N in 2016 or 2015.

 In addition, B&N annually pays commission to the College calculated as a contractually agreed percentage of bookstore revenue.
-In 2015 and 2014, the College received \$128,029 and \$116,374, respectively, in commissions from B&N. The College shares payroll expenses of \$10,000 in the New Martinsville campus Bookstore by B&N reducing the last commission check payable to the College for the fiscal year.
+In 2016 and 2015, the College received \$118,188 and \$128,029, respectively, in commissions from B&N. The College shares payroll expenses of \$10,000 in the New Martinsville campus Bookstore by B&N reducing the last commission check payable to the College for the fiscal year.
 B&N provides \$2,000 annually for textbook scholarships and \$1,000 annually for the Presidential Scholarship to the College during the term of the agreement for student scholarships.
 B&N provides up to \$6,000 annually to cover the cost for uncollected or non-issued Pell grant money in exchange for letting student financial aid be used for all merchandise in the B&N bookstore.
 B&N also provides \$1,000 annually for the West Virginia Northern Community College Foundation, Inc.